• Simple Flashcard maker

 Ebbinghaus's forgetting curve shows that we tend to forget information rapidly after learning it, but each review helps to flatten this curve.
 By spacing out reviews, we can maintain knowledge with minimal effort over long periods.

-Using flashcards also promotes metacognition – thinking about one's own thinking.
+Using flashcards also promotes Metacognition – thinking about one's own thinking.
 When you flip a card and try to recall the answer, you're immediately aware of whether you know it or not.
 This self-awareness helps learners identify areas where they need more focus, leading to more efficient study sessions.

 Benefits of Digital Flashcards